Prof-Rosario-UCLA/team19/README.md

 2. Build the server (Express)
 3. Copy the client build to the server's public directory

+Note that a new production version is continually built automatically to GKE from the latest changes on main.

 ## Contributing

 ### Branch Structure